 That brings us to the finish of another interesting segment.

-The end of test creation process/test design phase (STLC) and the end of the Code phase (SDLC) will generally mark the end of test preparation phase and the beginning of the Test execution phase.
+The end of the test creation process/test design phase (STLC) and the end of the Code phase (SDLC) will generally mark the end of the test preparation phase and the beginning of the Test execution phase.

-Next tutorial in this Software Testing Course – In the coming article, we will talk about what test execution is, what it includes and what are the expectations from the QA team during this phase.
+Next tutorial in this Software Testing Course – In the coming article, we will talk about what Test Execution is, what it includes and what are the expectations from the QA team during this phase.

 => QA Training Day 5: Test Execution

 We hope all of you are working along with this series.
 For the sake of simplicity, only a few test cases have been created.
-However, best results can be seen when you work on testing extensively, which means writing more and more test cases.
+However, the best results can be seen when you work on testing extensively, which means writing more and more test cases.
 So, please don’t limit your work and do as much as you can.

 Please do let us know your questions and comments below.
 Happy testing!